RAbraham/jaya/README.md

 ```

 There are many benefits here:
 * We can see the flow of data through the pipeline more easily.
-We see that a `s1` bucket feeds into a `CopyS3Lambda` which writes to a `s2` bucket
+We see that a `s1` bucket feeds into a `CopyS3Lambda` which writes to a `s2` bucket.
+Granted that, we could compose the data too in the JSON dict.
+It may be personal opinion that the tree like syntax reads better.
+Imagine a comple multi-child tree.

 * In the CloudFormation Script above, we just see that the lambda code was zipped and placed in an s3 bucket.
 How do we know which piece of code and from where.
-In the Python code above, we can use the `Goto Definition` feature in many editors and instantly look at the lambda code
+In the Python code above, we can use the `Goto Definition` feature in many editors and instantly look at the lambda code.
+We blur the line between functionality and deployment specific information.

 * We have a class which represents a lambda function i.e. `AWSLambda` (`CopyS3Lambda` internally creates an `AWSLambda` instance).
 We now have a *language* to describe a Lambda as a Python class.

     - We can share AWSLambda in libraries.
 We could create a `S3ToFirehoseLambda` and share it!